DanPurdy/netlify-blog/content/blog/firebase-cloud-firestore-security-rules-part-two-unit-testing/index.md

 };
 ```

-You should already have your `firestore.rules` file adjacent to these two so theres one last thing we'll need to setup.
+You should already have your `firestore.rules` file adjacent to these two.

-We're going to want to be setting default or dummy data into our Firestore emulator before many of our tests.
-We can use the `loadFirestoreRules` method from the rules-unit-testing package to load different rules on the fly so one simple setup pattern is to provide an unrestricted ruleset such as below
+We're going to need to set default or dummy data into our Firestore emulator before many of our tests and we dont want to have to do that with our locked down rules in place, it would be much easier if we could pass a completely unrestricted ruleset to our Firestore emulator while we load in our test data and then apply our rules that we want to test and run in production before any of our actual test cases execute.
+Thankfully this is extremely easy and you can utilise the `loadFirestoreRules` method from the `@firebase/rules-unit-testing` package to load different rules as you wish.
+So lets create our unrestricted rules and then look at how we can use a simple pre test setup pattern to swap in these rules, enter our test data and then apply our production rules before our tests run.
+First though what does this unrestricted ruleset look like.

 ```javascript
 rules_version = '2';